-I. WORK EXPERIENCE
+G. WORK EXPERIENCE

-Subrecipient shall enhance the employability of a customer who has limited work history by providing short-term work experiences to develop good work habits and build work skills to demonstrate they can do a job.
-A Work Experience (WEX) helps the customer gain experience in their area of interest, obtain a letter of recommendation, create networking opportunities, and boost their resume with real-world, job-specific skills.
-Subrecipient shall follow BFWDC WIOA Work Experience Policy #2015-06 when establishing a WEX for a customer.
+The Subrecipient shall enhance the employability of a customer who has limited work history by providing short-term work experiences (WEX) to develop good work habits and build work skills to demonstrate they can do a job.
+A WEX helps the customer gain experience in their area of interest, obtain a letter of recommendation, create networking opportunities and boost their resume with real-world, job-specific skills.
+A WEX can be paid or unpaid.
+The Subrecipient shall follow BFWDC WIOA Work Experience Policy #2015-06 when establishing a WEX for a customer.

-J. ASSESSMENTS PRIOR TO TRAINING
+H. ASSESSMENTS PRIOR TO TRAINING

-Standardized basic skills assessments are utilized before the expenditure of training funds to assure limited program dollars target the best outcomes for customers.
-Subrecipient shall use assessment tools approved by the BFWDC to identify a customer's current skills, areas in need of improvement and determine remediation needs before establishing an Individual Training Account (ITA).
+Standardized basic skills assessments shall be utilized prior to the expenditure of training funds to assure limited program dollars target the best outcomes for customers.
+The Subrecipient shall use assessment tools approved by the BFWDC to identify a customer's current skills, areas in need of improvement and determine remediation needs before establishing an Individual Training Account (ITA).
 To enhance alignment across partner programs, using previous assessments from other education or training programs is allowed for determining appropriate career and training services.

-Subrecipient shall follow BFWDC WIOA Assessment Policy #2015-09 when utilizing assessments before authorizing training funds.
+The Subrecipient shall follow BFWDC WIOA Assessment Policy #2015-09 when utilizing assessments before authorizing training funds.

-K. TRAINING SERVICES
+1. TRAINING SERVICES

-Training services can be critical to the employment success of dislocated workers.
-On-The-Job Training (OJT) and Individual Training Accounts (ITA) are types of highly valued training services in our region.
-Subrecipient shall provide training services to customers if they are determined eligible, registered, and require additional services to obtain employment.
+The Subrecipient shall provide training services to customers if the customer is determined eligible, registered, and requires additional services to obtain employment.
 As part of the eligibility process, the customer must receive, at a minimum, an interview, evaluation or assessment, and career planning or other means to determine eligibility for WIOA funded training services.
 However, if career services are not provided before training, documentation must explain how the customer was determined eligible for training services.